citizenfx/fivem-docs/content/docs/developers/server-security.md

 Enabling this will aim to reduce chances of cheating options.
 Please note that this will disable Rockstar Editor.

 ## Important to know
 The codes provided are not supposed to be working on a copy/paste method.
 This is just some tips to prevent some actions that might happen in the server.
-This require some knowledge, you are always free to join our [discord](https://discord.gg/fivem) to get additionnal help.
+This require some knowledge, you are always free to join our [Discord](https://discord.gg/fivem) to get additional help.